kieran-redpath/Dasatinib_Based_Combinations/README.md

-# PhD_Phase_1_Versioned_3.6.2
+# PhD_Thesis_Chapter_3

-Creating a versioned, tracked project that has the correct code, R version, and package versions to reproducibly create the metapathway/drug associations that informed Phase 1 of this project.
+A versioned, tracked project that has the correct code, R version, and package versions to reproducibly create the metapathway/drug associations from Chapter 3 of this PhD Thesis.

 Needs these data files to work...
 # For Core Dasatinib Metagenes Analysis:

 CCLE_RNAseq_genes_counts_20180929.gct (from the CCLE)

-GDSC2_fitted_dose_response_15Oct19.csv (from the GDSC, might not be neccesary)

 GDSC2_fitted_dose_response_25Feb20.csv (from the GDSC)

-gse62254_gastric_cancer.RData (Don't know if this is used for anything)

 heatmap-mik.R
-# For TCGA Analysis:

-tcga_gastric_cancer.RData (from the TCGA)

-# For Prostate Cancer Analysis:

-13059_2007_1735_MOESM4_treated+control_ESM.csv (from prostate cancer paper)

 # Data Notes:

-Some of these are included in Data/ while others were too large and must be required from their sources (eg CCLE and GDSC2 data).
-GSE data are from https://github.com/mikblack/Gastric_Cancer_Datasets
+Some of these are included in Data/ while others were too large for GitHub and must be obtained from their sources (eg CCLE and GDSC2 data).

 # renv: